Retail Management: 15 Ways to Increase Profit Margins

 That percentage doesn’t tell the whole story, though ...

 Average retail profit margins vary by industry.
-A luxury jewelry store and a neighborhood grocer simply aren’t going to have the same average margins.
+A luxury jewelry store and a neighborhood grocer simply will not have the same average margins.

 Here’s a look at some profit margin averages based on industry: